mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.

 This setting determines how many audit records can be queued/buffered at any point in time when writing to syslog.
 The default is 1000 records.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 This setting can be left as default unless you are seeing audit write failures in the server log and need to adjust the number accordingly.

 +------------------------------------------------------------------------------------------------+